nomuramasahir0/cec2023-tutorial/README.md

 * List of tutorials at CEC'23: https://2023.ieee-cec.org/tutorials/

 ### Acknowledgements
-The design of this slide is based on [the wonderful slides by Yuta Saito](https://sites.google.com/cornell.edu/recsys2021tutorial).
+* The design of this slide is based on [the wonderful slides by Yuta Saito](https://sites.google.com/cornell.edu/recsys2021tutorial).
+* The code is partially adapted from https://github.com/CyberAgentAILab/cmaes/blob/main/tools/cmaes_visualizer.py, which is written by [@c-bata](https://github.com/c-bata).

 ### Contact
 If you have any question, please feel free to contact: masahironomura5325@gmail.com